DillonSteyl/SCIE1000/Week 8/graph_context_1.md

 ```
 Which means the species area curve for Autumn and Winter will be `SS*0.675`.

 You want to see the effects of a reduced land area on the number of species during the different seasons using a graph.
 On your graph you will have the two species area curves, and two red vertical lines where the number of species drops below 15 for each species area curve.
-You will ask the user for a number of proposed hectares, and plot a single point on both lines corresponding to the number of hectares they gave as input - with different colours depending on the value at that point in the species area curves.
+You will be given a randomly generated number, representing the proposed new hectares for UQ, and plot a single point on both lines corresponding to that number - with different colours depending on the value at that point in the species area curves.
+The following task description will give all necessary details for you to plot the graph.

 **Task:** You will write a program that displays a graph with 4 lines and 2 points, given a randomly generated variable `h` (provided for you).
 The details of the lines and points are as follows: